Quick Links

 I am an activist & feminist, passionate about social justice.
 I am an active union member.
 I’m passionate about every child being able to learn and develop in a supportive environment.
 I became a parent governor to have a positive impact, both of my children attend Washacre.
 There is so much potential in the children here and so many future leaders.
 I’m excited to be involved with such a motivated school where teachers & staff all care very much about the children.
 I’m always looking for ways to improve and develop which is what I bring to the governors committee.

-Isaac McDermott – LA Governor (24/11/2021 – 23/11/2025)
+Isaac McDermott – Governor (24/11/2021 – 23/11/2025)

 I currently work for Santander UK as an Innovation Partner where I am responsible for leading ideation & discovery using the innovation framework to design and implement new banking products.
 I started my banking career at Barclays in 2019 on the Business Banking Graduate Scheme and subsequently worked across various teams throughout my 4 years there, finishing as a Product & Proposition Manager within New Payments, Strategy & Planning.